utmstack/UTMStack/README.md

 Definitions:
 - Hot log storage: not archived data that can be accessed for analysis at any time.
-- Cold storage: archived data that should be restored before accessing it.
+- Cold log storage: archived data that should be restored before accessing it.
 - Data source: any individual source of logs, for example, devices, agents, SaaS integrations.

 Resources needed for one month of hot log storage.